Our telephone helpline is for women and girls who have been affected by rape, sexual assault and/or childhood sexual abuse.

 We are here to listen to you and we will always believe you.
-We will never judge or question you.

 The call will be charged at your usual landline rate, if you have insufficient funds to talk, we can call you back.

 We do not currently offer support to men who have suffered or are suffering sexual violence or abuse.
 If you are a male survivor, we can refer you to services which are better able to support you – please call us if you would like more information.

 If you need to speak to someone when the Gloucestershire Rape and Sexual Abuse Centre helpline is shut you can call: